 Where we are aware that a pupil has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the pupil's safety, welfare and educational outcomes.
 For example, it will inform decisions about:

-- > Responding to unauthorised absence or missing education where there are known safeguarding risks - > The provision of pastoral and/or academic support
+Responding to unauthorised absence or missing education where there are known safeguarding risks

 12. Looked-after and previously looked-after children